Dress Code

 leaping dancer

 All students should have their hair pulled back and away from their face in a ponytail, bun, braid, etc. Students should not wear any jewelry in class that could snag or fly off and cause injury to themselves or others.
 Even small earrings can pose a risk if they fall out and a student steps on them in bare feet.
-Dance clothes must be form-fitting.
+While we highly encourage individualism through dress and appearance, we also ask that students wear dance clothes that are form-fitting and safe for recreation.
 Older students should not wear baggy attire as this makes it difficult for teachers to make injury-preventing corrections or adjustments and poses a risk to the student.